friend1ws/nanomonsv/README.md

 - **control_prefix**: Prefix to the matched control data set in the parse step
 - **control_bam**: Path to the matched control BAM file

-When you use control panel (recommended!), use the following argument.
+When you use the control panel (recommended!), use the following argument.
 - **-control_panel_prefix**: Prefix of non-matched control panel data processed in merge_control step.

 After successful execution, you will be able to find the result file names as {tumor_prefix}.nanomonsv.result.txt.
 See the help (`nanomonsv get -h`) for other options.

-When you want to change the engine of Smith-Waterman algorithm to SSW Library, specify `--use_ssw_lib` option, though we do not generally recomend this.
+When you want to change the engine of Smith-Waterman algorithm to SSW Library, specify `--use_ssw_lib` option, though we do not generally recommend this.

-Also, we basically recommend to use `--use_racon` option.
+Also, we basically recommend using `--use_racon` option.
 This will slightly improve the identification of single-base resolution breakpoint, and polishing of inserted sequences.

 Also, we have prepared the script (misc/post_fileter.py) for filtering the result.